State of Michigan GIS.

 National, state and international sources.
-Every large university with a GIS program/library will have lists of resources (such as Columbia University for example).
+Every large university with a GIS program/library will have lists of resources (such as the University of Oregon).

 You might also prefer to simply go to USA.gov's agency list and search for the agency you'd like or search for GIS in the search engine along with your topic.

 Every state has a GIS data clearinghouse of some sort or another.
-Here is a list of them from the University of Oregon.
+Here is a list of them from Northwestern University.